 About the MuseumThe Royal Ontario Museum opened its doors to the public in 1914 and underwent major expansions in 1933 and 1984.
 The Renaissance ROM renovation and expansion project began in 2004, and unveiled the controversial Michael Lee-Chin Crystal in 2007.
 Chosen from an international competition and inspired by the ROM’s gem collection, architect David Libeskind designed the massive crystal-shaped glass and aluminum building which now houses the main entrance of the ROM.
 The Crystal has sparked much discussion.
 Some feel the modern design is too stark compared to the architecture of the area and the original 1914 and 1933 structures, which have been designated heritage buildings.
 At the same time, many admire its unique and grand style.

 Dining and Shopping at the ROMThe acclaimed c5 Restaurant Lounge on the top floor of the Lee-Chin Crystal offers a gourmet menu in a chic, elegant setting.
 The afternoon tea service is very popular.
 For more casual fare, the Food Studio with market-style food stations offers a variety of fare featuring local organic seasonal ingredients.
 Enjoy your meal in a loft space flooded with natural light.
 And on the weekends, families brown-bag it in the ROM Kids Lunch Room, which has vending machines available for snacks and drinks.
 The 7,000 square feet ROM Museum Store has an excellent selection of unique gifts reflecting the museum’s collection of artifacts, and the ROMkids Store offers a superior selection of books and toys.
-Click to book your Royal Ontario Museum (ROM) admission.
+Click to book your Royal Ontario Museum (ROM) admission ticket.